-‘Young and the Restless’ Spoilers: Hilary & Devon Get Back Together, Is It Time For The Couple To Have A Baby?
+‘Young And The Restless’ Spoilers: Hilary & Devon Get Back Together, Is It Time For The Couple To Have A Baby?

 The Young and the Restless (Y&R) spoilers tease that Devon (Bryton James) and Hilary (Mishael Morgan) will inch closer to a reunion in the next couple of weeks.
 Hilary will be under attack during the week of November 27, and it will lead to a hot hookup for the formerly married duo.
 Is it time they finally get back together and start a family?

 According to Soap Central, Devon will stand up for Hilary after Jordan Wilde (Darnell Kirkwood) posts her nude pictures on social media.
-He will suggest that posting these private photos was a low blow and demands he removes them.
-Young and the Restless spoilers state that Jordan will refuse which only infuriates Devon.
+Devon will suggest that posting these private photos was a low blow and demands Jordan to remove them.
+Young and the Restless spoilers state that Jordan will refuse, which only infuriates Devon.
 He warns the professional photographer not to cross him, or he’d be sorry.
 It sounds like a Jordan and Devon battle is heating up.

 Young and the Restless spoilers indicate that the blow up with Jordan will lead to Devon and Hilary sharing a tender moment.
 While the spoilers don’t say what that means, it could be a look, touch, or something hotter.
 Y&R fans will have to wait until next week to find out.